 Is God/the Bible sexist?Sexism is generally defined as one gender having dominance over another and is usually applied to men dominating women.
 Because the Bible includes many references to women that appear demeaning from our contemporary context, some conclude that God and/or the Bible are sexist.
 Is this true?

-Though in Old Testament accounts many references to women appear sexist from our modern perspective, two things must be considered before making such an accusation.
-First, many references in the Bible that appear sexist are simply stating actions that took place without reference to whether they were right or wrong.
+Note that many references in the Bible that appear sexist are simply stating actions that took place without reference to whether they were right or wrong.
 For example, in Judges 11 Jephthah appears to have sacrificed his own daughter to keep a vow he made to the Lord.
 Scripture does not state that God approved this action; it only records it as a fact of history.
+Also, many references to women that appear sexist based on contemporary standards were appropriate or even better than the norm of the original cultural setting.
+For example, when Exodus 22:16–17 talks about a man marrying a woman with whom he's had premarital sex or paying the bride price for her, that is protection for the woman.
+A non-virgin woman would not have been marriageable; this law protects her from becoming destitute.

 In the Old Testament, women are seen in many influential roles.
-In addition to Eve, the mother of all people, Scripture speaks highly of Abraham's wife Sarah, Isaac's wife Rebekah, Deborah who served as a judge in the book of Judges, the mother of Moses, Miriam the sister of Moses, Ruth the faithful Moabite, Hannah the mother of Samuel, and Queen Esther who saved the Jewish people.
+In addition to Eve, the mother of all people, Scripture speaks highly of Sarah the wife of Abraham (Hebrews 11:11), Deborah who served as a judge (Judges 4—5), Shiphrah and Puah the midwives who refused to kill the Israelite baby boys (Exodus 1:15–22), Jochebed the mother of Moses (Exodus 2:1–10), Ruth the Moabite who was loyal to her mother-in-law, Hannah the mother of the prophet Samuel (1 Samuel 1—2), and Esther who saved the Jewish people, as well as the accounts of other faithful women who followed God.

 What does it mean that humanity is created in the image of God?